Leave a Message

 Located on the Old Mission Peninsula that juts into Grand Traverse Bay, the Mission Point Lighthouse was built in 1870.
 Although it is no longer operational as a lighthouse, it has been meticulously preserved and is open to the public as a museum.
 It is a popular destination for those interested in architecture, history, and the natural beauty of the Michigan shoreline.

-Find Your Architectural Haven in Leland, MI, with the Robin Vilter Group
+Find Your Architectural Haven in Leland, MI, with the Leelanau Living Realty Group

 Exploring Leland, MI's architectural landmarks offers a glimpse into the soul of the community, where history, culture, and design converge.
-For those drawn to Leland's architectural beauty and historical depth, the Robin Vilter Group is ready to guide you through what Leland, MI, real estate has to offer.
+For those drawn to Leland's architectural beauty and historical depth, the Leelanau Living Realty Group is ready to guide you through what Leland, MI, real estate has to offer.

-Contact the Robin Vilter Group today to explore the unique blend of architecture, history, and natural beauty that defines Leland, MI.
+Contact the Leelanau Living Realty Group today to explore the unique blend of architecture, history, and natural beauty that defines Leland, MI.
 Find your dream home in this exceptional community, where every corner holds a story and every structure has a history.

 Robin Vilter